caiiiycuk/js-dos/v7/docs/contributing-emulators.md

 ## Testing

-If `gulp` command finished successfully then you can run emulators tests.
+If the `gulp` command is finished successfully then you can run emulators tests.
-To do this run static web server to host `dist` directory.
+To do this, run a static web server to host the `dist` directory.
 For example, with `http-server`:

 ```
 hs dist